flxmschneider/flxmschneider.github.io/_pages/lecture1.md

 Futhermore, you get introduced into Jupyter Notebooks as an environment to execute Python code and to share your results.

+You can access the lecture via this [Zoom-Link](https://us02web.zoom.us/j/84475605798?pwd=czJJZVJmSnhuZkRVTHNTUjB2ZGVFQT09).

 ## Materials